E-TWINNING & THE RHIZOSPHERE

 ECOSYSTEMS NEAR OUR SCHOOL (2016-2017)

-Schools from different parts of Europe shared information about their neighborhood ecosystems.
+Schools shared information about their neighborhood ecosystems.
 Ecosystem consists of biotope and biocenosis.
-These two elements determine the environmental dependencies put in place by the Mother Nature – food chain, distribution, reproduction and others.
-Habitat, along with environmental factors, determine the conditions of development of the population, which in turn shape the habitat.
+These two elements determine the environmental dependencies put in place – food chain, distribution, reproduction.
+Habitat, along with environmental factors, determines the conditions of development of the population, which in turn shape the habitat.
 The end result of the project was the establishment of documentation cards for the analyzed ecosystems.

 READ MORE ABOUT